1. BACKGROUND

 All staff must be able to fit into the Agency's way of working (see para.
 2).
 Other attributes important for this post include:

-38. ability to work in a multinational team;
+29. ability to work effectively in a multinational environment;

 B. Desirable